 But there was a major problem with this setup.
 It was very costly to implement, hence it could not be adopted by small or medium-sized businesses since they simply could not afford it.

-The rise of the internet in the 1990s provided an exciting opportunity of exchanging information for small and medium-sized businesses.
+The rise of the internet in the 1990s provided an exciting opportunity to exchange information for small and medium-sized businesses.
 Out of this need, e-marketplaces or e-hubs came into existence.
 This low-cost option enabled all businesses to come together and communicate over the Internet.
 Interoperability increased and companies found themselves collaborating more widely and openly.

 As the internet matured, the B2B technology paradigm fundamentally shifted.